Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What are the biggest risks for property prices in Sheffield in 2026?

-As of early 2026, the three biggest risks for Sheffield property prices are: interest rates staying higher for longer than expected (capping affordability), a softening labour market that reduces buyer confidence, and building-related costs for flats (service charges and remediation issues).
+As of early 2026, the three biggest risks for Sheffield property prices in 2026 are interest rates staying higher than expected and limiting buyer budgets, a softening in the UK labour market that reduces confidence among potential movers, and ongoing building-safety and service-charge uncertainty for flat owners and buyers.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Sheffield.